-12. For-cause drug screening
+12. For-Cause Drug Screening

 Any for-cause drug screens requested will be at an additional cost to the student.
 Per requirements from some clinical affiliates, all students will receive drug testing after enrollment and at least one additional time during their tenure at MTSA.
 The cost for this initial testing is included in the fees set by MTSA.
 Students should also plan on receiving random drug testing, the cost for which is also already included in the fees charged each student.
 Additionally, MTSA reserves the right to request additional "for-cause" drug testing at any time.
 If additional "for-cause" drug testing is requested by MTSA, it will be performed at the student's additional expense.
-If any drug screen gives a non-negative result, additional review by a medical review officer (MRO) will be required.
-The additional cost of the MRO review will be the student's responsibility.
+If any drug screen gives a non-negative result, additional tests will be required at the student's expense.